Romern/syncMyMoodle/README.md

 Obtain the source, for example using `git clone` or downloading and unzipping a zip.

-Since you need to install dependencies to run syncMyMoodle, the recommended way to install them is by creating a virtual environment first and activating it:
+Since you need to install dependencies to run syncMyMoodle, the recommended way to install them is by first creating and activating a virtual environment ([more info](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)):
 ```bash
 python3 -m venv moodle-venv
 source moodle-venv/bin/activate